INRIA/scikit-learn-mooc/slides/trees.md

 ???
 A decision tree is a set of rules, combined in a hierarchical manner.

-In this example, if a new point have to be classified :
+In this example, if a new point has to be classified :

-- we will first check the age feature, if it is lower than 28.5, we shall classified it as "low income".
+- we will first check the age feature, if it is lower than 28.5, we shall classify it as "low income".
-- Otherwise, depending of the hours per week feature, we will classified it as low or high income.
+- Otherwise, depending on the hours per week feature, we will classify it as low or high income.

 ---